bharateshwarpatil/IsolatedEnvPython/README.md

 Step4: <b> source env/bin/activate </b>

 Now enviroment Activate for you.
-Now you can install you required packaged.
+Now you can install your required packaged.

 pip3 install numpy